How do we Determine Weight?

 How often should the test be done?

-I don’t recommend testing more frequently than every 4-6 weeks.
+We recommend a gap of atleast 4-6 weeks between tests.
 That’s because it takes about that long to really differentiate significant changes.

 In order to have the most accurate measurements, these guidelines should be followed: